 - If you find your roots have flattened and have become a bit oily, spray some dry shampoo to absorb it and create more texture

 - Refresh on dry hair using very little product.
-Light textures like liquid gel or mousse work best, as they avoid weighing your hair down.
+Light textures like our Moisture Memory Reactivator, a liquid gel or a mousse work best, as they avoid weighing your hair down.
 Spray some water in your hands and emulsify your product of choice, to make it even lighter.

 - Use a scrunching motion to apply your stylers, to encourage waves to spring back up.